Netex Nets Are Built Strong To Last Long

 Netex’s #15 Dyneema backstop net can stop a ball travelling 104 miles per hour and is almost invisible from the stands.

 Wider spans not only offer a better spectator experience, they also require fewer poles, which lowers your installation costs.
-(Our engineers at Netex ESS can show you how.)
+(Give us a call, we’ll show you how!).
 Our #6 Dyneema golf barrier nets are strong enough to deflect balls and stand up to the weather, but light enough to span up to 82 feet (25m) between poles.

 Our cutting-edge nets are built with old-school craftsmanship